-Before you spring into action, we advise you to check if there is an already established local Collection Centre which might need your help.
-Maybe your participation and vision will inspire the crew at the Collection Centre to come up with a unforgettable Grand Finale activities!
-Our idea for the day is to have different people come together, building a tight-knit community of volunteers and people working for the same goal.
+Before you spring into action, we advise you to check if an already established local Collection Centre might need your help.
+Maybe your participation and vision will inspire the crew at the Collection Centre to come up with special Grand Finale activities?
+Our idea for the day is to have different people come together, building a tight-knit community of volunteers and working for the same goal.

 However, if there isn't a Collection Centre nearby, you can establish your own.
 It's no easy task, but well worth the effort and work!

 How to go about establishing a Collection Centre?

 1. Assemble a team of people who are going to be responsible for running the Collection Centre.
 Let's call them the Collection Centre Crew.

 2. Familiarise yourselves with the Rules and Regulations of Collection Centres.

 - read and follow all other Rules and Regulations and any other instructions related to the Grand Finale fundraiser.

 3. Choose who will serve as the Chief of the Collection Centre.
 Chief is responsible for coordinating the work of the Collection Centre.

 4. Chief of the Collection Centre needs to register in the Collection Centre Database: they have to fill in the application form and read and agree to comply with the Rules and Regulations.